 To facilitate collaboration among the NIH Institutes, other Federal agencies, voluntary and professional organizations, and industry with an interest in lupus, the NIH established the Lupus Federal Working Group (LFWG) in 2003.

 The LFWG is led by the NIAMS, the lead federal agency for research on lupus.
-View the complete LFWG roster, which includes representatives from all relevant Department of Health and Human Services (HHS) agencies and other Federal departments with an interest in lupus, including:
+The LFWG includes representatives from all relevant Department of Health and Human Services (HHS) agencies and other Federal departments with an interest in lupus, including:

 - National Institute of Allergy and Infectious Diseases.

 - National Institute of Neurological Disorders and Stroke.

 - National Institute of Diabetes and Digestive and Kidney Diseases.

 - National Heart, Lung and Blood Institute.

 - National Center for Complementary and Integrative Health.

 - National Eye Institute.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development.